smadi0x01/CryptBASE/README.md

 - The list of files is then randomized and each file is encrypted and saved as the provided extension.

 - Finally, it writes a key and file association to HKCU.
 The association sets the extension to launch calc.
 However, no registry changes will happen if:
-1. the current directory is UNC path
+1. The current directory is UNC path
-2. a directory is supplied and it is a UNC path
+2. A directory is supplied and it is a UNC path
 </details>

 ## Cleanup